abdeali004/AboutMe/README.md

 Mission:
-Passionately and effectively contribute as a Data Scientist to the growth of the organization to which I belong, taking it to newer heights of success, excellence, and prosperity.
-During this effort, learning and gaining invaluable experience to hone my professional and personal skills, thus making this relationship mutually beneficial.
+Effectively contribute as a programmer in the growth of an Organization taking it to newer heights of success.
+During this effort, Learn and gain invaluable experience to hone my professional and personal skills, thus making this relationship mutually beneficial.

-- Waiting for a great opportunity to work with highly recognized product based organisation and with great mentor who motivates me and teach me.
+- Waiting for a great opportunity to work with highly recognized organisation and with a great mentor who motivates me and teach me.